1Password/connect-sdk-go/example/README.md

 If your Connect instance is deployed locally, the `OP_CONNECT_HOST` environment variable should be set to `http://host.docker.internal:8080`.

-You should now be able to see, in real time, the 5 different steps as they happen.
+You will now see, in real time, the 5 different steps (creation of client, creation of item, posting to vault, retrieval from vault, deletion) as they happen.